-Aesthetic Quality - Lake Michigan Bays, Harbors and Beaches
+Aesthetic Quality - Lake Michigan Harbors and Shoreline Waters

-Attainment of aesthetic quality use in Lake Michigan Harbors, Breakwaters and Beaches is based on the attainment of the Offensive Conditions narrative standard in 35 Ill.
+Attainment of aesthetic quality use in Lake Michigan harbors and shoreline waters is based on the attainment of the Offensive Conditions narrative standard in 35 Ill.
 Adm.
 Code 302.515.
-Attainment of the narrative standard is assessed by trained biologists experienced with the natural conditions and expectations for these Lake Michigan waters.
+Attainment of the narrative standard is assessed by trained biologists experienced with the natural conditions and expectations for these Lake Michigan Basin waters.
 The assessment involves comparing the observed conditions to the specific narrative language in the standard.
-If the standard is judged as not attained, one or more of nine specific conditions are noted as the cause of non attainment.
-These conditions are based on the language in the standard and include: "sludge, bottom deposits, floating debris, visible oil, odor, plant or algal growth [aquatic macrophytes or aquatic algae], color or turbidity."
+If the standard is judged as not attained, one or more of nine specific conditions are noted as the cause of non-attainment.
+These conditions are based on the language in the standard and include: "sludge, bottom deposits, floating debris, visible oil, odor, plant or algal growth [aquatic macrophytes or aquatic algae], color or turbidity of other than natural origin."
 These conditions are the basis for listing causes of non-attainment.
-The guidelines for assessing aesthetic quality use in Lake Michigan open waters are shown in Table C-30.
-Causes for non-attainment are shown in Table C-31.